iterative/dvc.org/public/static/docs/api-reference/get_url.md

 # dvc.api.get_url()

-Returns the URL to the storage location of a <abbr>data artifact</abbr> tracked by DVC.
+Returns the URL to the storage location of a data file or directory tracked by DVC.

 ## Definition